Cosmitar/todoist-js/README.md

-# todoistjs
+# todoist-js
-## Unofficial JS client for Todoist API
+## The (un)official Todoist javascript API library
-This is a migration from Todoist official Python client.
+This is a migration from Todoist official Python lib.